 That day now is known, and it’s coming.
-Assuming it’s the one I, ultimately, carry forward to the solo show I’m grateful to have coming next June at Kreuser Gallery in the The Depot Arts District in Colorado Springs.
+Assuming it’s the one I, ultimately, carry forward to the solo show I’m grateful to have coming in April 2020 at Kreuser Gallery in Colorado Springs.

 In the mean time, I am processing the particulars of this particular creative process.
 The test photos shown here in this #showyourwork entry include using a new studio setup that will be maintained at the ready for, at least, the next several months in a corner of my studio/master bedroom.
 Thankfully, my loving and supportive wife gets it.